therndgroup/meta-lightdeckdx-lis/README.md

 ---
 #### IV.
 Running
-A launch script is installed at `/usr/bin/lightdeckdx-lis` is provided to start the LIS server.
+A script named `lightdeckdx-lis` is installed at `/usr/bin/` can be used to start the LIS server.
+A `systemd` service should be configured to call this script at module boot.